m1ner79/Github-Twittction/README.md

 ## Overview

-This action will post on twitter every time there is a supported event on a github repository. </br>
-Currently the app supports these events: push, pull_request and release.
+This action supports every github event.
+Currently the app publish default messages to twitter when one of these GitHub events will trigger:
+* push
+* pull_request
+* release
+Here you can see default messages: <link do tego paragrafu>

 ## Motivation